h3imdall/ftp-remote-edit/README.md

 - Feature request: Option "Disable Notification on save/upload" (issue-55)
 - Feature request: Option "Hide Ignored Names" (issue-78)
 - Feature request: Option "Opening hidden files" (e.g. htaccess) (issue-66)
-- Feature request: Option "Preview opened file in pending pane" to have the same behavior than in Atom (issue-83)
+- Feature request: Option "Preview opened file in pending pane" to have the same behavior than in atom (issue-83)
-- Feature request: "Sort Servers By Name" (issue-106)
+- Feature request: Option "Sort Servers By Name" (issue-106)
 - Feature request: "Fuzzy finder for remote files" (issue-109)

 ## Getting started

 - Toggle the view with "ftp-remote-edit:toggle" or use keybinding `ctrl-space`
 - Enter the master password.
 If not allready set, enter the firsttime.
 All information about your server settings will be encrypted with this password.
-- Right click and select "Edit Server" to open the Configuration View.
+- Right click and select "Edit Servers" to open the configuration view.
 Here you can add, edit and delete your (s)ftp server settings.

 ## Keybindings

 - Toggle the view with `ctrl-space`
-- Toggle the fuzzy finder with `ctrl-alt-p` (item must be selected in the tree)
+- Toggle the fuzzy finder with `ctrl-alt-p` (item must be selected in the tree view)

 ## Helpfull commands
 - Toggle the view with "ftp-remote-edit:toggle"
-- Change Master Password with "ftp-remote-edit:change-password"
+- Change master password with "ftp-remote-edit:change-password"
 - Toggle the fuzzy finder with "ftp-remote-edit:finder"
 - Reindex the fuzzy finder cache with "ftp-remote-edit:finder-reindex-cache"

 ## Package preferences

-- `Open In Atom Dock` - Open the view as tab in atom dock instead of panel.
+- `Tree View` - `Open In Atom Dock` - Open the view as tab in atom dock instead of panel.
 Only available from Atom 1.17.0
-- `Show On Right Side` - Show the view on the right side of the editor instead of the left.
+- `Tree View` - `Show On Right Side` - Show the view on the right side of the editor instead of the left.
-- `Allow Pending Pane Items` - Allow items to be previewed without adding them to a pane permanently.
+- `Tree View` - `Allow Pending Pane Items` - Allow items to be previewed without adding them to a pane permanently.
-- `Hide Ignored Files` - Don't show items matched by the `Ignored Names` core config setting.
+- `Tree View` - `Hide Ignored Files` - Don't show items matched by the `Ignored Names` core config setting.
-- `Show Hidden Files` - Force FTP Server to show hidden files (e.g. htaccess)
+- `Tree View` - `Show Hidden Files` - Force FTP Server to show hidden files (e.g. htaccess)
-- `Sort Folders Before Files` - When listing directory items, list subdirectories before listing files.
+- `Tree View` - `Sort Folders Before Files` - When listing directory items, list subdirectories before listing files.
-- `Sort Servers By Name` - When listing servers items, list servers by name rather than by host.
+- `Tree View` - `Sort Servers By Name` - When listing servers items, list servers by name rather than by host.
+- `Tree View Finder` - `Key For Search` - Specifies the key at which the search is to be used.
-- `Ignored Names` - Files and directories matching these patterns and the `Ignored Names` core config setting will be ignored during indexing.
+- `Tree View Finder` - `Ignored Names` - Files and directories matching these patterns and the `Ignored Names` core config setting will be ignored during indexing.
-- `Successful Upload Notification` - Show Notification on successful Upload
+- `Notification` - `Successful Upload Notification` - Show notification on successful Upload
-- `Debug Mode` - Output debug messages to the console.
+- `Development` - `Debug Mode` - Output debug messages to the console.

 ## I'd like to support this project